The Real Estate M&A and Private Equity Review: South Korea

 Among those, CR-REITs are used solely for the special purpose of corporate restructuring, and are explained further in Section V, below.
 A REIT that is managed by an asset management company is a paper company and its asset management are handled by a separate asset management company.
-Self-managed REITs are operated in the same way as ordinary corporations – in other words, business decisions are made by the board of directors and at shareholders' meetings but are subject to more legal restrictions compared to REITs managed by an asset management company.
+Self-managed REITs are operated in the same way as ordinary corporations; in other words, business decisions are made by the board of directors and at shareholders' meetings but are subject to more legal restrictions compared with REITs managed by an asset management company.
 For example, self-managed REITs are required to have more than five asset management professionals working there.
 For this reason, self-managed REITs are less preferred by the investors.

 - a minimum capital requirement of 5 billion won;